 - Personality – The IPO managing underwriter team will likely also be working on the company’s follow-on offerings, so personality and fit is important for the success of a long-term relationship.

 - Post-IPO support – Whether the underwriter’s research analyst has maintained research coverage on all underwriting clients over the past three years in the company’s industry for which the underwriter has led or co-managed.
+What is the bank’s typically process for stabilization?
+What conferences and investor events do you recommend the company attends?

 - Conflicts of interest – What clients of the underwriter presently or in the future might be considered competitors?
 How does the underwriter propose to manage potential conflicts, particularly in the case of another private company competitor seeking to go public at the same time as the company?